ravendb/bootcamp/src/unit1/lesson3/README.md

 After creating an instance of the `DocumentStore` we are ready to interact with the database.

 After creating a RavenDB document store, we are ready to use the database server instance it is pointing at.
 For any operation we want to perform on the DB, we start by obtaining a new Session object from the document store.
-The Session object will contain everything needed to perform any operation necessary
+The Session object will contain everything needed to perform any operation necessary.

 ````csharp
 using (var session = documentStore.OpenSession())